gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ![IAM access key for CLI](img/aws_iam_select_cli.jpeg)

-As it says, _ideally_ we'd use IAM Identity Center in conjunction with the AWS CLI v2.
+It's _better_ if you can use short-lived credentials.
+As it says, _ideally_ use IAM Identity Center in conjunction with the AWS CLI v2.
 Your organisation may already be doing that in conjunction with an identity provider.
-We'll proceed to create a new key.
+I'll proceed to create a new key.

-You can provide a description for the key.
+Add a description for the key.
 That is a good idea to remind you of what it was used for (to know the impact of rotating/deleting it in future):

 ![IAM access key description](img/aws_iam_key_description.jpeg)

 Click the button to proceed.

 You should be shown _two_ values: the **Access key** and **Secret access key**.
 You need both of those values.
 They will only be shown once.
-You might find it helpful to click the small square icon that's just next to each of those values to copy them briefly to your clipboard.

-**Important:** As the console makes clear these values must be kept secret and should **never** be stored in your code.
-They should be deleted when no longer needed.
+**Important:** As the console makes clear these values must be kept secret.
+They should never be stored in your code.
+They should also be deleted from AWS when no longer needed.

 Once you have noted them, click "Done".